Got a white paper project on your hands?

-White papers are somewhere between marketing and journalism, somewhere between a well-researched academic article and a passionate call for action.
+White papers are somewhere between marketing and journalism, somewhere between a well-researched journal article and a passionate call for action.

-All this to say, I routinely do four or five drafts of every section of every white paper before I deliver it.
+All this to say, I routinely do five drafts of every section of every white paper before I deliver it.